onion2021/ufse/readme.md

-This is a simple implementation of our solution.
+This is a simple implementation of our scheme.

 Run this project using `python performance_test.py`.